theoutfield/sc_sncn_motorcontrol/module_encoder_rem_14/doc/index.rst

      You need to fill up all the generic sensor parameters especially ``ifm_usec`.
      And fill up the REM 14 specific parameters.

-5. At your IFM tile, You can use the functions to read REM 14 data.
+5. At your IF2 tile, You can use the functions to read REM 14 data.
     .. code-block:: c

         #include <CORE_C22-rev-a.bsp>   //Board Support file for SOMANET Core C22 device